• Skip to primary navigation

 Ancestral eating means getting back to foods that our ancestors ate.

 This is so much closer to nature (what our biochemistry requires) than modern conventional food.
-If you have hair loss, I suggest getting labs such as HTMA, GIMAP, Dutch Test and food allergy panel to eliminate possible hidden stressors causing inflammation in the body.
+If you have hair loss, I suggest getting labs such as HTMA and GIMAP Digestive Panel, to eliminate possible hidden stressors causing inflammation in the body.
 Then, look into how your ancestors ate.
 This may look different for you, depending on your heritage.
 All in all, eating the above foods and eliminating the ones I was greatly intolerant to has become a huge reason why I have been able to manage my alopecia.

 In divine health,